-THE WHEELS AND HANDLE DO NOT PRO-VIDE ADEQUATE CLEARANCE, STABIL-ITY OR SUPPORT FOR PULLING THE UNIT UP AND DOWN STAIRS OR STEPS.
+THE WHEELS AND HANDLE DO NOT PRO-VIDE ADEQUATE CLEARANCE, STABILITY OR SUPPORT FOR PULLING THE UNIT UP AND DOWN STAIRS OR STEPS.
 THE UNIT MUST BE LIFTED, OR PUSHED UP A RAMP.

-1. Attach the handle to the compressor saddle by inserting the handle inside the compressor saddle and lining up the two bolt holes on each side.
+Attach the handle to the compressor saddle by inserting the handle inside the compressor saddle and lining up the two bolt holes on each side.
 Install the four screws, two on each side.
 Tighten securely.

-It may be necessary to brace or support one end of the outfit when attaching the wheels and the rubber foot strip because the air compressor will have a tendency to tip.
+It will be necessary to brace or support one side of the outfit when installing the wheels because the compressor will have a tendency to tip.

-- Install one shoulder bolt and one nut for each wheel using upper bolt hole for 30 and 33 gallon units.
+2. Install one shoulder bolt and one nut for each wheel using lower bolt hole for 12 gallon units and upper bolt hole for 25 gallon units.

 Tighten securely.
-The outfit will sit level if the wheels are properly installed. - Clean and dry air tank leg opposite wheels.
+The outfit will sit level if the wheels are properly installed.

+Clean and dry underside of air tank leg opposite wheels.
 Remove the protective paper strip from the adhesive backed rubber foot strip.
 Attach the rubber foot strip to the bottom of leg.
 Press firmly into place.